Associação Portuguesa de Desportos: 2011 Série B

 In the 2011 season Portuguesa participated on the São Paulo State Championship Série A1 (first division) when they were eliminated in the Quarterfinals by São Paulo, in the Campeonato Brasileiro Série B (second division) and in the Copa do Brasil (Brazilian Cup), when they were eliminated in the First Round by Bangu.

 After a comeback victory against Americana, on 22 October 2011, the club achieved promotion to Campeonato Brasileiro Série A 2012.
 On 8 November, after a 2–2 draw against Sport Recife, the club won the 2011 Série B, the first national title won by the club.
 The title crowned a strong campaign by the Lusa side, with 23 wins, 12 draws and only three defeats.
-The offensive and fast-paced style of play implemented by the team's coach, Jorginho, and the great amount of 82 goals scored led to the nickname of "Barcelusa", referring to FC Barcelona's style of playing.
+The offensive and fast-paced style of play implemented by the team's coach, Jorginho, and the great number of 82 goals scored led to the nickname of "Barcelusa", referring to FC Barcelona's style of playing.
 Lusa ended the 2011 Season with a 2–0 win over Icasa, finishing 21 straight games undefeated.